gdmoney/fitness/goals.md

 - [ ]  Pullups-wtd:     25x15
 - [ ]  Pullups-wtd:     50x10

 **Recap** - good year even though I hit only 5 goals out of 12.
-Not having any notable injuries was great as I was able to do all the movements throughout the year. **Highlights:** BB OHP 175 for 11 reps followed by BB bench press 225 for 15 reps. **Misses:** too many missed workouts (23).
+Not having any notable injuries was great as I was able to do all the movements throughout the year. **Highlights:** BB OHP 175 for 11 reps followed by BB bench press 225 for 15 reps. **Misses:** too many missed workouts.
 While working out every single day is not realistic due to illness, I shouldn't miss any days for any other reason. **Plans for next year:** stick with the current program as it seems to be working.
 Keep focusing on building a strong foundation with higher rep sets and clean form.
-Maintain current strength levels while losing weight.
+Maintain current strength levels while losing weight. **Yearly totals:** 211 resistance plus cardio days, 131 cardio only days, 23 missed days.

 *****